 Directions to Reupholster Kitchen Chairs:

 - Take off the existing seat.
-Depending upon how the chair was assembled to start with, you might have the ability to carefully trim the adhesive surrounding the seat then take it off.
+Depending upon how the chair was assembled to start with, you might have the ability to carefully trim the adhesive surrounding the seat and then take it off.
 It might need to be pried in some sort of way.
 After you take it off, clean the frame up that it either sits in or on.
 If there’s glue on the frame, softly sand it off.